Elizabeth "Biz" Nijdam

-Elizabeth “Biz” Nijdam is Assistant Professor (without review) in the Department of Central, Eastern, and Northern European Studies at the University of British Columbia in Vancouver, Canada.
+Elizabeth “Biz” Nijdam is a Lecturer in the Department of Central, Eastern, and Northern European Studies at the University of British Columbia in Vancouver, Canada.
 She is also a SSHRC postdoctoral fellow at the University of Waterloo, working on her book manuscript Graphic Historiography: East German Memory Discourses in Comics and Graphic Novels (under contract with Ohio State University Press).
 Biz’s research and teaching interests include the representation of history in comics, comics and new media on forced migration, exploring intersections between Indigenous studies and German and European studies, and feminist methodologies in the graphic arts, which the subject of her second book project (under contract with Routledge).
 Biz also sits on the Executive Committee of the International Comic Arts Forum and the Executive Board of the Comics Studies Society.

 Biz is currently pursuing a research project that explores the remediation of refugee experience and the dissemination of information on forced migration through new media.
 A collaboration between a group of international and transdisciplinary scholars that began with the “New Media Aesthetics Virtual Workshop” in April 2021, this project seeks to develop digital literacy around the representation of refugee experience as well as new methodologies in relaying information and stories about forced migration that draw from inclusive and engaged research practices.